infoshareacademy/jdsz5-outdated/dl/readme.md

 # JDSZ5-Outdated projekt deep learning
 # Flowers recognition
-## The pictures are divided into five classes: chamomile, tulip, rose, sunflower, dandelion.
+## The pictures are divided into five classes: daisy, tulip, rose, sunflower, dandelion.
 ## For each class there are about 800 photos.
 Photos are not high resolution, about 320x240 pixels.
 Photos are not reduced to a single size, they have different proportions!

 ## Opis
 Sieć ma za zadanie klasyfikować zdjęcia kwiatów do jednej z 5 klas:
-1) rumianek
+1) stokrotka
 2) tulipan
 3) róża
 4) słonecznik